GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

    ad.write('newfile2.fits')
    ad.close()

-Needing real copies in memory
+Needing true copies in memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Since in Python, and when working with AstroData objects, the memory can be shared between variables, it is sometimes necessary to create a "true" copy